bitcoin-dev-project/battle-of-galen-erso/README.md

-# Warnet: The Battle of Atlanta 2024
+# Warnet: The Battle of Galen Erso

 Your mission is to attack Bitcoin Core nodes in a private network running in a Kubernetes cluster.